spencerbertsch1/Applied-Deep-Learning-ENGG192/Dense_Fully_Connected_NN/TensorFlow/README.md

 # TensorFlow

-Using dense NNs in tensorflow to predict the outcome of hockey games.
+Using dense NNs in tensorflow to predict the outcome of basketball games.